mehmandarov/razberry-gettingstarted/README.md

 # razberry-gettingstarted
-Example code for using [Razberry](http://razberry.z-wave.me/) to control Z-Wave devices for builing IoT solutions.
+Example code for using [Razberry](http://razberry.z-wave.me/) to control Z-Wave devices for building IoT solutions.

 ## API
 ### Authentication